 Discussion: Petition Area natural resources were considered in the design of the proposed project.
 Mitigation measures incorporated into the design will prevent impacts to natural resources, allowing future cemetery operations to occur in harmony with these resources.
 Analysis of the project's impact on Petition Area drainage conditions resulted in inclusion of retention/detention basins in the project design.
 The basins will ensure impacts to Petition Area topographic conditions and associated water resources are avoided.
 Project impacts on visual resources were also evaluated.
 Although the visual character of the Petition Area will change, the area is one of many components comprising the visual character these views.
 Therefore, changes to the visual character of the Petition Area would not impact the visual resources analyzed.
 Construction of project improvements and long-term cemetery operation will not significantly impact air quality surrounding the Petition Area.
 Compliance with State air pollution controls and implementation of mitigative measures will ensure construction activities do not impact this resource.
 Once the cemetery is operational, impacts would primarily result from visitor vehicular travel to and from the Petition Area.
 The project traffic impact analysis determined the project would not result in a substantial increase in vehicular travel that would lead to significant air quality impacts.
 A seep in the western portion of the Petition Area serves as a habitat for endangered Blackline Hawaiian Damselfly.
-Project hydrological analysis determined project earthmoving activities would not impact groundwater flow sustaining the seep.
-However, three subsurface drains would be installed above the seep to ensure continued groundwater conveyance.
+Project hydrological analysis determined project earthmoving activities would not impact subsurface watergroundwater flow sustaining the seep.
+However, three subsurface drains drainage mainlines with smaller lateral subdrains would be installed above the seep to ensure continued subsurface watergroundwater conveyance.
 Therefore, the project will not impact damselfly habitat.
 Mitigation would be implemented to further avoid adverse impacts to damselfly once the project is operational.
 Measures include construction of fencing around the seep to ensure feral pigs and humans do not adversely impact damselfly or their habitat.
 The Petition Area possess vegetation with native Hawaiian cultural significance.
 These plants will be used to landscape the Cemetery Expansion area to ensure they remain present in the Petition Area.
-Although endangered avian and mammalian species are not present, Pue'o could be found in the Petition Area on a seasonal basis.
+Although eEndangered avian and mammalian species were not identified in the Petition Area.
+In particular, Pue'o would continue to not inhabit the Petition Area following project implementation.
+The Petition Area would remain an unsuitable habitat for this species as the open grassed landscape created by cemetery expansion improvements would not provide the tall grassland habitat this species prefers. are not present, Pue'o could be found in the Petition Area on a seasonal basis.
 Project improvements replacing forested area with open grassed landscape would reduce habitat for Pue'o predators, benefitting this avian specie.